mendesrr/bc250-acpi-fix-updated-8c/README.md

 cpupower frequency-info
 ```

-Additionally you can set temporarily the scaling governor to performance mode:
+Additionally you can temporarily set the scaling governor to performance mode (schedutil is the default):
 ```
 sudo cpupower frequency-set -g performance
 ```